 How do I handle rent collection if I own properties in different states?

-It's important to familiarize yourself with the landlord-tenant laws in each state where your properties are located.
-Using property management software can help streamline rent collection across different regions and ensure compliance with varying state laws.
+It's important to familiarize yourself with the landlord-tenant laws in each state.
+Using property management software can help streamline rent collection across different regions and ensure compliance with varying state laws, which is especially crucial for portfolios that include HOA/community associations.

 Is it safe to accept rent payments via peer-to-peer payment apps?